 - 6.6.1 The holding time before analysis is of critical, practical and regulatory importance.
 Analytes will degrade and be lost from the sample over time, even when correctly preserved and stored.
-All analytes have required holding times, from immediate analysis for the determination of sample pH up to 6 months for heavy metals. - Holding times were originally conceived with the idea of providing guidelines for performing analyses within a sensible time frame to minimize sample degradation.
+All analytes have required holding times, from immediate analysis for the determination of sample pH up to 6 months for heavy metals. - Note: Holding times were originally conceived with the idea of providing guidelines for performing analyses within a sensible time frame to minimize sample degradation.
 Now holding times have taken on a legal life of their own, often times with no connection to scientific reality.
 For instance the misconception of how a sample with a holding time of 7 days prior to extraction, is acceptable if the extraction is begun 6 days, 23 hours, 59 minutes and 59 seconds after the moment of sampling, but magically turns to garbage one second later if not in a separatory funnel! - 6.6.2 The time that a preserved sample may be held between sampling and analysis is based on the specific analytical method and analytes of interest.
 Holding time limitations described in all standardized methods are intended to minimize chemical change in a sample before it is analyzed. - 6.6.3 The holding time clock starts with the moment of sampling and ends with the beginning of the analytical procedure.
 In other words, holding times do not start from receipt of the sample at the laboratory. - 6.6.4 Holding times, outlined in tables 6-1 through 6-8, are the maximum times allowable between sample collection, extraction and analysis.
-Allowable holding times apply to both solid and aqueous samples. - 6.6.5 Samples analyzed after holding times have been exceeded are considered out-ofcontrol and analytical results are unacceptable to report unless requested by the Client. - 6.6.6 To expedite analysis and minimize the possibility of exceeding holding times, overnight courier service, such as Federal Express, UPS, etc., or other reliable methods of transportation are used.
+Allowable holding times apply to both solid and aqueous samples. - 6.6.5 Samples analyzed after holding times have been exceeded are considered out-ofcontrol and analytical results are unacceptable to report unless requested or specified by the Client.

 Alpha Analytical, Inc.

 Section No.: 6.0

-Revision No.: 16.0
+Revision No.: 17.0

-Date: January, 2009
+Date: January, 2011

 Page: 4 of 13

-6.6.7 Maintaining samples in cold storage is terminated only after all analysis has been finished and the minimum holding time requirements have been met.
+- 6.6.6 To expedite analysis and minimize the possibility of exceeding holding times, overnight courier service, such as Federal Express, UPS, etc., or other reliable methods of transportation are used. - 6.6.7 Maintaining samples in cold storage is terminated only after all analysis has been finished and the minimum holding time requirements have been met.